-New designation 06:00 - 08:00hr 08:00 - 16:00 hr s 16:00 - 22:00 hrs 22:00 - 0600 hrs Priority 3 Service Route Mon-Fri Pre-treat as required + reactive Pre-treat in ad (if possible) + reactive vance No treatment unless stable conditions forecast a.m.
-No Treatment W/E Pre treat in advance of journey, if possible, but no guarantee.
-Timetabled days only.
-Priority 3 School Route Mon- Fri Pre-treat as required + reactive Pre-treat in advance + reactive No treatment unless stable conditions forecast a.m.
-(Not Friday p.m.)
-(12 or more occupied seats) tments out-with School Term days orm Sunday evenings in advance, if stable conditions forecast Monday a.m.)
+New designation 06:00 - 08:0 00hr 08:00 - 16:00 hrs 16:00 - 2 2:00 hrs 22:00 - 0600 hrs Priority 3 Mon-Fri Pre-treat required as Pre-treat advance in (if No unless treatment stable No Treatment

+Service + reactive possible) + rea ctive conditions forecast Route a.m.
+W/E treat in advance of journey, if possible, but no guarantee. netabled days only.
+Priority 3 School Route Mon- Fri Pre-treat as required + reactive Pre-treat in advance + reactive No stable a.m. treatment unless e conditions forecast (Not Friday p.m.)
+No Treatment (12 or more occupied seats) treatments out-with School Term days art form Sunday evenings in advance, if stable conditions forecast Monday a.m.)

 Priority 4 All other public roads, Only as actual conditions dictate and resources are deemed to be effective.
-06:00 - 08:00hr Mon - Fri No treatment Reactive (may include pre-treat) Reactive - only in extreme conditions No treatment W/E & PH No treatment Reactive - only in extreme conditions No treatment No treatment
+06:00 - 08:00hr 08:00 - 16:00 hrs 16:00 - 22:00 hrs 22:00 - 0600 hrs Mon - Fri No treatment Reactive (may include pre-treat) Reactive - only in extreme conditions No treatment W/E & PH No treatment Reactive - only in extreme conditions No treatment No treatment

-4.1.2 The above route priorities are set around the requirements to pre-treat in advance of freezing conditions or react to developed hazards within a reasonably practicable timescale within the confines of the resources available.
-Where hazards re-occur after treatment or in conditions where instantaneous hazards occur, resources may be required to concentrate on re-application of several treatments prior to moving on.
+- 4.1.3 The above route priorities are set around the requirements to pre-treat in advance of freezing conditions or react to developed hazards within a reasonably practicable timescale within the confines of the resources available.
+Under standard conditions, pre treatment routes are designed to be completed within 3 hours of mobilisation. - 4.1.4 Where hazards re-occur after treatment or in conditions where instantaneous hazards occur, resources may be required to concentrate on re-application of several treatments prior to moving on.
 In such circumstances the highest priority routes, experiencing such conditions, will generally be treated first and resources will only be released to other priorities once it is determined that treatments have an expectation of remaining effective.